tobiaslocker/markdown-cv/index.md

 `2016-2017`
 **Senior Engineering Consultant**<br/>
-*Infineon Technologies AG for Alten Engineering GmbH*, Munich, Germany.
+*Infineon Technologies AG for Alten Engineering GmbH*, Munich, Germany.<br/>
 Responsible for design, architecture, development and maintenance of a user interface for configuring microcontrollers.

 `2015-2016`
 **Engineering Consultant**<br/>
-*Infineon Technologies AG for Alten Engineering GmbH*, Munich, Germany.
+*Infineon Technologies AG for Alten Engineering GmbH*, Munich, Germany.<br/>
 Responsible for maintaining and developing an application for testing automotive semi conductors.

 `2014-2015`
 **Engineering Consultant**<br/>
-*BMW Group AG for Alten Engineering GmbH*, Munich, Germany.
+*BMW Group AG for Alten Engineering GmbH*, Munich, Germany.<br/>
 Responsible for design, architecture, development and maintenance of a user interface for analysis of measurement data.

 `2011-2013`